-At first, it was thought that the decision regions of two-layer perceptrons could only be convex polytopes.
-Later, nonconvex decision regions were shown to be two-layer classifiable, but the condition of connectedness was added [6].
-However, it was demonstrated later that even unions of disconnected convex regions could be two-layer classifiable [8].
-Subsequently, convex recursive deletion (CoRD) regions have been shown to be twolayer classifiable [13].
-The reader should not, however, believe that there is any chance of traditional two-layer networks having the capability to form arbitrary decision regions in input space, as is equivalent to saying that every dichotomy of Q^m is linearly separable.
-We can find many counterexamples-for m > 1, a simple one being the dichotomy $\{Q^{m+}, Q^{m-}\}$ with Q^{m+} comprising just a pair of antipodal points.
-However, it is easily shown that any arbitrary decision region in input space is threelayer classifiable [7].
-It is perhaps this result that has led to a somewhat diminished interest in the problem of two-layer classifiability.
-There is, however, a result by Cybenko [4] that proves that two-layers are sufficient to approximate arbitrary decision regions in input space.
+At first, it was thought that the decision regions of 2-layer perceptrons could only be convex polytopes.
+Later, nonconvex decision regions were shown to be 2-layer classifiable, but the condition of connectedness was added [6].
+However, it was demonstrated later that even unions of disconnected convex regions could be 2-layer classifiable [8].
+Subsequently, CoRD (Convex Recursive Deletion) regions have been shown to be 2-layer classifiable [13].
+The reader should not, however, believe that there is any chance of traditional 2-layer networks having the capability to form arbitrary decision regions in input space, as is equivalent to saying that every dichotomy of Q^m is linearly separable.
+We can find many counterexamples - for m > 1, a simple one being the dichotomy $\{Q^{m+}, Q^{m-}\}$ with Q^{m+} comprising just a pair of antipodal points.
+However, it is easily shown that any arbitrary decision region in input space is 3-layer classifiable [7].
+It is perhaps this result that has led to a somewhat diminished interest in the problem of 2-layer classifiability.
+There is, however, a result by Cybenko [4] that proves that 2-layers are sufficient to approximate arbitrary decision regions in input space.